Updated: Jul 31, 2019

 Alex Baynham and Jeffrey P. Birdsong, of Liskow and Lewis

 Etheldreda Smith, of Kuchler Polk Weiner, LLC, and Molly Wells, of Fishman Haygood LLP

 Social Justice Awardees

 Camille Whitworth formerly of WGNO was the Master of Ceremonies.
 She presented awards to honorees.
+A special 10-year Legacy Award was presented by Allison Tiller to former Louisiana Appleseed Executive Director Christy Kane.
+A video by Christa Rock was shown.
+It featured the work of Louisiana Appleseed and was previously premiered at the Root Cause Conference held in New Orleans in 2018.
 Glass apple awards were created by Rosetree Glass Studio, with additional support from Studio Inferno, and glass engraving by Ed Smith’s Stencilworks.

 AWARDEES – SOCIAL JUSTICE